 Statement by Chair of NOW PAC Toni Van Pelt:

-- There have been 21 questions about education, but zero about sexual assault on campus.
+- 14 questions about education – but zero were about sexual assault on campus.

-- There have been zero questions about sexual harassment and the #MeToo era, and zero questions about violence against immigrant women.
+- 42 questions about immigration – but zero about violence against immigrant women.

-NOW PAC submitted details of our analysis to the debate moderators, as well as a “Decisive Dozen” suggested questions that are not “niche issues” or “identity politics,” but urgent topics that are on the minds of millions of Americans.
+NOW PAC hand-delivered our analysis to Politico, which will co-host the next debate, as well as a “Decisive Dozen” suggested questions that are not “niche issues” or “identity politics,” but urgent topics that are on the minds of millions of Americans.
+We also submitted these questions to co-host PBS NewsHour.

 Our message to the moderators: Get the candidates on the record on the issues that women and families live with, worry about, and have to overcome each and every day.